A Detailed Guide To Camping with a new Suzuki Jimny

 It’s giving us the best night sleep we’ve ever had camping (depending on how drunk you get) and it’s easy to set up.

 The Front Runner tent takes approximately 5 minutes once you get the hang of it.
 With 2 people it’s quicker.
 Granted, it’s not 60 seconds like iKamper but it’s not terrible to setup.
-We’ve done a lot overnight trips and it’s been worth every penny so far.
+We’ve done a lot overnight trips and it was worth every penny.

 Awning